 Monitoring industry experience (mortality, morbidity, lapses) is a key objective for Munich Re’s North American biometric research team.
 We hope to stimulate discussions with our business partners and across the insurance industry by sharing our key findings.
 We believe these discussions will lead to a better understanding of the emerging experience and its importance in assessing the underlying risk.

 This paper is the third in a series looking at the data provided by the most recent Individual Life Insurance Mortality Report from the Individual Life Experience Committee (ILEC) of the Society of Actuaries.
 However, this paper is the first to include the latest 2014-15 calendar year ILEC data, which supplemented the prior 2009-13 study.
-Earlier papers explored preferred wear-off, post-level term mortality (click here for printer-friendly version) and variation in the underlying experience by the number of preferred classes and type of product (click here).
+Earlier papers explored preferred wear-off, post-level term mortality and variation in the underlying experience by the number of preferred classes and type of product (click here).
 This paper will further expand upon experience by product type, with a specific focus on universal life and how it compares to its term and whole life predecessors.
 Before diving into the experience, it is important to be familiar with the history of these products and to understand the market conditions during the time period when they were sold and why they appealed to so many policyholders.

 The rise of universal life